The Cheetah

 great hope

-Thanks to the millions of people actively campaigning for nature, there is now a great hope that conservation efforts will start growing worldwide.
+Thanks to the millions of people actively campaigning for nature, there is now a great hope as conservation efforts have started growing worldwide.

-As the past year has shown us, the world can be completely changed if we choose to allow it.
+As the past has clearly shown us, the world can be completely changed in a very short time.

 When change comes from loving, caring people, it does good for all.

-When it comes from the greedy or fearful, it never goes well.
+When it comes from the greedy or deceitful, it does not go well.

 If caring people work together, we can change the world for both mankind and natures' benefit.